aFarkas/lazysizes/README.md

 ##What makes lazysizes so awesome:
 **lazysizes** is different than other lazy image loaders.

 1. **Works without any configuration or JS callbacks in any web enviroment**: The script works as an universal, self-initializing, self-configuring and self-destroying component and detects any changes to the visibility of any current and future image/iframe elements automatically no matter whether it becomes visible through a user scroll, a CSS animation triggered through ``:hover`` or through any kind of JS behavior (carousel, slider, infinite scroll, masonry, isotope/filtering/sorting, AJAX, SPAs...).
-Also works automatically in conjunction with any kind of JS-/CSS-/Frontend-Framework (jQuery mobile, Bootstrap, Backbone, Angular, React, ember (see also the [attrchange/re-initialization extension](plugins/attrchange))).
+It also works automatically in conjunction with any kind of JS-/CSS-/Frontend-Framework (jQuery mobile, Bootstrap, Backbone, Angular, React, Ember (see also the [attrchange/re-initialization extension](plugins/attrchange))).
 2. **Future-proof**: It directly includes standard responsive image support (``picture`` and ``srcset``)
 3. **Separation of concerns**: For responsive image support it adds an automatic ``sizes`` calculation as also alias names for media queries feature.
 There is also no JS change needed if you add a scrollable container with CSS (overflow: auto) or create a mega menu containing images.
-4. **Performance**: It's based on high efficient and best practice code (runtime **and** memory) to work jank-free at 60fps.
-Can be used with hundreds of images/iframes on CSS and JS heavy pages/webapps.
+4. **Performance**: It's based on highly efficient, best practice code (runtime **and** memory) to work jank-free at 60fps and can be used with hundreds of images/iframes on CSS and JS-heavy pages or webapps.
 5. **Extendable**: It provides JS and CSS hooks to extend lazysizes with any kind of lazy loading, lazy instantiation, inview callbacks or effects (see also the [available plugins/snippets](#plugins)).
 6. **Intelligent prefetch/Intelligent resource prioritization**: lazysizes prefetches/preloads near the view assets to improve user experience, but only while the browser network is idling. (see also ``expand``, ``expFactor`` and ``loadMode`` options)
-7. **Lightweight, but mature solution**: lazysizes has the right balance between a lightweight and a reliable and fast solution
+7. **Lightweight, but mature solution**: lazysizes has the right balance between a lightweight and a fast, reliable solution
 8. **SEO improved**: lazysizes does not hide images/assets from google.

 ##[Demo with code examples](http://afarkas.github.io/lazysizes/#examples)